 Construction of Centered began in around 1000 B.G.A. and took over 500 years.
 The goal was to create a single, massive, impenetrable, self-sustaining city, in which four million Marconians and eight million slaves could carry on the Marconian way of life forever.
 Access in and out of the city was common, and tourists were welcome and treated with great hospitality.
 It was the Marconian idea of a perfect city.

 Centered was built in a round, tiered, wheel-within-a-wheel-within-a-wheel-over-a-ton-of-slaves design: a concept considered "perfect" by Marconian ideology.
 After the protective lake around the capitol, Centered also resembled a massive Bentika from the air.
 The city included an extensive subterrane for the slaves: extensive tunnels, store-rooms, workshops, etc., that allowed them to serve the city above without being seen.

 The outermost "wheel" was filled with irrigated cropland, able to grow enough food for the city.
-This region also held rendezvous and water reclamation-system, allowing the population to be sustained by rainwater that fell within its walls.
+This region also held reservoirs and water reclamation-system, allowing the population to be sustained by rainwater that fell within its walls.

 The second wheel held the lower-class Marcons, who lived in spacious houses and had some support from the slaves, and of which each family could own one slave.
 The lower-class were mostly artisans and craftsmen, tradesmen who worked with their hands, or servants to the upper-class.

 The third ring housed the upper-class.
 Lavish estates, beautiful temples, high-society shops and other trappings.
 A playground for the well-to-do.

 The inner-most wheel contained a large palace and a mage-tower for visiting royalty.
 When the court came to Centered, they could enjoy all the pleasures of the capitol.